FarazGIS/Azure-Maps-Samples/README.md

 1. Download the package you need.
    - Bing Maps Optimizer
    - Azure Maps Optimizer

 2. Install all the required tools and packages.
 Refer to requirements.txt in the sample.
-You can run the following command to install the dependencies using the requirements.txt file. pip install-r requirement.txt
+You can run the following command to install the dependencies using the requirements.txt file.
+<br /><br />pip install-r requirement.txt
-3. Open the project folder in VS Code and download the Azure Tools in VS Code
+4. Open the project folder in VS Code and download the Azure Tools in VS Code
-4. Create Azure function to build an API that returns the travel itinerary for the given set of agents and stops.
+5. Create Azure function to build an API that returns the travel itinerary for the given set of agents and stops.
 The code sample implements the vehicle Routing problem for multiple drivers for the best optimal path.
-5. In MIO.html, find the string “https://miodemo.azurewebsites.net” and replace “miodemo” with the Function App name.
+6. In MIO.html, find the string “https://miodemo.azurewebsites.net” and replace “miodemo” with the Function App name.
 For example, if the app name is “optimize”, then the new string will be “https://optimize.azurewebsites.net”
-6. Under the applications settings of the newly created Function app, add the following key-value pairs.
+7. Under the applications settings of the newly created Function app, add the following key-value pairs.
 To access App settings, login to Microsoft Azure portal >your function app > Settings > Environment variables.
    - Bing Maps - BME_KEY = <Bing Maps Developer Key, get one for free on Bing Maps Dev Center>.
 This BME_KEY will be used to make requests to the Bing Maps Distance Matrix API.
    - Azure Maps - API_KEY = <Azure Maps Subscription Key> You will need to create an Azure Maps account to get the subscription key if you don’t have an account.
 This API_KEY will be used to make requests to the Azure Maps Route Matrix API.
 Additionally in MIO.html,        find the string "your-key" and replace it with the Azure Maps subscription key for the app authentication.
-7. (Optional) This step is optional if you want to write logs of your Azure function for debugging. if you don't want to create it, you can modify the init_log() function under utils/log.py to comment the part about Azure Application Insights.
+8. (Optional) This step is optional if you want to write logs of your Azure function for debugging. if you don't want to create it, you can modify the init_log() function under utils/log.py to comment the part about Azure Application Insights.
-   MIO_APPINSIGHT_CONN_STRING=<Connection String of Application Insight, you need to create an Application Insights resource on Azure and get the connection string>
+   <br /><br />MIO_APPINSIGHT_CONN_STRING=<Connection String of Application Insight, you need to create an Application Insights resource on Azure and get the connection string>
-8. In VS Code, open the Azure workspace, select the Azure Functions option, and select Deploy to Function App to deploy your solution to Azure.
+9. In VS Code, open the Azure workspace, select the Azure Functions option, and select Deploy to Function App to deploy your solution to Azure.

 Note: The sample supports assigning stops to multiple agents delivering multiple stops, but you can add additional constraints such as capacity, pickups and deliveries and resource constraints to your solution.
 There are additional VRP examples added to this project that you can refer to.
 You can find more samples on the OR tools webpage.